 On September 4, 1959, seven civilian workers at the Norfolk Naval Air Station each invested $5.00 and incorporated NorVA N.A.S.
 Federal Credit Union.
 Its field of membership included civilian and military personnel, along with their family members.
 The charter also extended to employees of the credit union and their families.
 The main purpose of this new credit union was to provide low-cost loans and to provide a convenient place for its members to save in a more organized manner.

-Chartway Federal Credit Union, a not-for-profit financial institution, has been proudly serving members for more than half a century.
-Guided by its vision, mission, and values, the nearly $2.2 billion credit union is dedicated to making life more affordable for its 185,000 members through nearly 40 branches and a full slate of online, mobile, and telephone banking services, including mobile deposit, mobile bill pay, and digital wallets.
-As one of the largest credit unions in the country – with membership concentrations in Virginia, Utah, and Texas – Chartway is consistently recognized for its financial strength, its ability to make life affordable for its members, and for its philanthropic efforts through its charitable arm, the We Promise Foundation, which has raised more than $10.5 million to provide life-changing experiences that bring joy, hope, and smiles to children facing medical hardship or illness.
+Chartway Federal Credit Union, a not-for-profit financial institution, has been proudly serving members for over half a century.
+Guided by its vision, mission, and values, the $2.2 billion credit union is dedicated to making life more affordable for more than 190,000 members through nearly 40 branches and a full slate of online, mobile, and telephone banking services, including mobile deposit, mobile bill pay, and digital wallets.
+As one of the largest credit unions in the country – with membership concentrations in Virginia, Utah, and Texas – Chartway is consistently recognized for its financial strength, its ability to make life affordable for its members, and for its philanthropic efforts through its charitable arm, the We Promise Foundation, which has raised more than $11 million to provide life-changing experiences that bring joy, hope, and smiles to children facing medical hardship or illness.
 For more information, visit www.Chartway.com; or, visit them on Facebook, Twitter, or Instagram.